Quickstart: Create an Azure private DNS zone using Azure PowerShell

 You can use the ping command to test name resolution.
 So, configure the firewall on both virtual machines to allow inbound ICMP packets.

-- Connect to myVM01, and open a Windows PowerShell window with administrator privileges.
+Open a Windows PowerShell window with administrator privileges.

 Run the following command: